-There are a few factors that qualify an accident to be considered a Department of Transportation (DOT) reportable accident.
+There are a few factors that qualify a car crash to be considered a Department of Transportation (DOT) reportable accident.
 The Electronic Code of Federal Regulations (eCFR) §390.5T states that the following circumstances make a crash involving a commercial vehicle reportable:

 - Someone is injured and must leave the crash scene to receive immediate medical treatment